Kicking Techniques

 거듭 차기

-“Guh-Doob Chah-Gee”
+“Guh-Doop Chah-Gee”

 Performed by executing two or more kicks immediately after one another while not allowing the foot to touch the floor in between.
 Keeping the chambered knee high throughout each kick is vital.